 Copyright, Teaching and Fair Use

-- University of Texas, Austin's materials on fair use are done very well.
+- University of Texas, Austin's materials on fair use are very well done.
 On this page is a very helpful Four Factor test.

-- Columbia University's Copyright Advisory Office provides a wealth of general information about fair use and a Fair Use Checklist
+- Columbia University's Copyright Advisory Office provides a Fair Use Checklist.

 The TEACH Act

 On November 2nd, 2002 President Bush signed the "Technology, Education and Copyright Harmonization Act" (The TEACH Act) into law The TEACH Act redefines the terms and conditions on which educators may use copyright protected materials in online education.
 The Copyright Crash Course http://copyright.lib.utexas.edu/teachact.html has a good summary of the act.